trolund/mbse-drone-collaboration-simulation/README.md

 # Data (Experiments)

-All data produced in the folder 'simulation_batcher'
+All data produced is in the folder 'simulation_batcher'.

-Each scenario have a folder with the raw log files.
-A summery of the runs is compiled in to a CSV file.
+In this folder scenario have et own folder with the raw log files.
+Futhermore a summery of the runs is compiled in to a CSV file with the same name.

 ## plots